c3sr/comm_scope/docs/unified_memory_numamemcpy-duplex.md

 # Unified Memory Numamemcpy-Duplex Bandwidth

-Comm|Scope defines 4 microbenchmarks to measure unified memory coherence bandwidth.
+Comm|Scope defines 4 microbenchmarks to measure unified memory duplex bandwidth.
 These benchmarks may be listed with the argument

     --benchmark_filter="DUPLEX_Memcpy"